core-wg/oscore-key-update/draft-ietf-core-oscore-key-update.md

 If a KUDOS message is a CoAP request, then it can target two different types of resources at the recipient CoAP server:

-* The well-known KUDOS resource at /.well-known/kudos, or an alternative KUDOS resource with resource type "core.kudos" (see Sections {{well-known-kudos-desc}} and {{rt-kudos}}).
+* The well-known KUDOS resource at /.well-known/kudos, or an alternative KUDOS resource with resource type "core.kudos" (see {{well-known-kudos-desc}} and {{rt-kudos}}).
 In such a case, no application processing is expected at the CoAP server, and the plain CoAP request composed before OSCORE protection should not include an application payload.

 * A non-KUDOS resource, i.e., an actual application resource that a CoAP request can target in order to trigger application processing at the CoAP server.
 In such a case, the plain CoAP request composed before OSCORE protection may include an application payload, if admitted by the request method.